 The Tosa Inu is happy and friendly with people – especially when it knows it’s not the alpha.
 It does tend to have animal-aggression though, which can be problematic for the other four-legged members of the family.

-With an average height of 30 inches and weighing between 130-145 pounds, the massive Newfoundland could be considered by some as the largest breed around.
+With an average height of 30 inches and weighing between 130-145 pounds, the massive Newfoundland could be considered by some as one of the biggest breeds in the world.
 It’s certainly among the strongest.

 With their black coat, broad and massive head, strong neck, deep chest and long legs, they can appear intimidating.
 The reality is that behind all of that size and power is a social, intelligent and steady-tempered dog.